How To Use Hammock Straps

 How to Use Hammock Straps

-To use a hammock strap, simply wrap your straps around a tree.
+To use, simply wrap your straps around a tree.
 Hammock straps typically have loops on each end, so you will feed one loop through the other and then pull tight to anchor the strap to the tree.
 Next, you’ll typically use a carabiner to attach the loop on the hammock strap to a loop on the hammock—and voila—your hammock has been quickly and safely secured to the tree.
 If you have one of Tentsile’s Tree Hammocks, you’ll have an extra ratchet buckle to easily adjust the tension for ultimate comfort.